The Future of Work Initiative

 AI Jobs in the Rural Economy

 Although recent achievements in artificial intelligence have transformed the future of work, these developments disproportionately favor urban residents.
 This widening divide between urban and rural AI engagement has the capacity to negatively impact rural populations both economically and politically.
-Through the development of a groundbreaking freelance platform, Block Center Director Rahul Telang aims to close the rural divide by teaching low skill rural workers to perform image tagging and other AI training tasks.
+Through the development of a groundbreaking freelance platform, the Block Center aims to close the rural/urban divide by teaching low skill rural workers to perform image tagging and other AI training tasks.

 In addition to advancing the quality of AI and helping rural populations develop higher level technological skills, this highly translational system has the potential to benefit lower skilled workers outside of rural environments.